ronihere/ronihere/README.md

 -------------
 I am proficient in **Python, Java and Django** mostly

-* 🌍  I'm based in India
+* 🌍  India is my home
 * ✉️  You can contact me at [roni78rm@gmail.com](mailto:roni78rm@gmail.com)
 * 🧠  I'm currently learning Data Structers & Algorithms
 * 🤝  Open to learn and collaborate